-It is not expected that genetic health would be impacted.
-The AML range of 345-555 wild horses would provide adequate opportunity for genetic health.
-Following analysis of samples that would be collected, the Winnemucca District would work with Texas A&M Veterinary Medicine and Biomedical Sciences' recommendations to develop plans to maintain and further improve genetic health.
-Wild horses do migrate between the HMAs within the Complex and even slight movement helps to diversify and contribute to heterozygosity of the herds.
+It is not expected that genetic health would be impacted, due to the relatively low numbers of geldings in this alternative.
+The AML range of 345-555 wild horses would provide adequate opportunity for genetic health, even if 50 mares are spayed and 50 studs are gelded.
+Following analysis of samples that would be collected, the Winnemucca District would work with Dr. Gus Cothran's recommendations to develop plans to maintain and further improve genetic health.